 Everyone has the right to appeal a ticket.
-Appeal forms are available from the University Police Department on Roberts Avenue and the Police Department Parking Office, Westside Classroom Building, Room 247D.
+Appeal forms are available from the University Police Department at the Midtown Campus.
 Appeal forms should be addressed to the:

 Parking Appeals Committee

 c/o University Police Department

 Forms may be turned in to the University Police Department at either campus.